kdestasio/bidsQC/qualityCheck/README.md

 ## Mock study example

 In this example:

-- The study has 2 time points, so we will make 2 "TimePoint" objects composed of the appropriate "Sequence" objects
+- The study has 2 time points, so we make 2 `TimePoint` objects composed of the appropriate "Sequence" objects
 - The two time points have different functional runs, so we'll make a "func" sequence for each time point
 - Both time points have anatomical images with the same name, so we can create one "anat" sequence for anat and use it in both time points
 - Both time points also have fieldmap images with the same name, so we can also create one "func" sequence to use at both time points